xiaoyeye/CNNC/README.md

 #######################OUTPUT

-#it will generate a folder 'xwholeXXXXX', in which 'keras_cnn_trained_model_shallow.h5' is the final trained model
+#it will generate a folder whose name begins with 'xwhole', in which 'keras_cnn_trained_model_shallow.h5' is the final trained model

 # step5, use predict_no_y.py to do prediction; (the same to # step3 in trained_model)